Frequently Asked Questions

 How does integration work?

-Protocols call RAVA oracle with an asset identifier and receive the current settlement value.
-They use this value for collateral valuation, margin calls, and liquidations.
+Protocols call RAVA oracle with an asset identifier and receive the current haircut and discount.
+They use haircut for collateral valuation and discount for liquidation pricing.

 Do protocols need custom code for each asset class?

-No. RAVA provides standardized settlement values for all tokenized assets.
+No. RAVA provides standardized haircuts and discounts for all tokenized assets.
 Protocols integrate once and gain access to private credit, real estate, infrastructure, and other asset classes through the same interface.

 Can protocols set their own risk parameters?

 Yes.
-RAVA provides settlement values.
-Protocols set their own LTV limits, liquidation thresholds, and other parameters based on their risk appetite.
+RAVA provides haircuts and discounts.
+Protocols set their own LTV limits on top of RAVA values based on their risk appetite.

 Risk Questions